 We will use this information to find the right advisor near you

 Investment banker Edward Jones Sr. created the eponymous firm in 1922 in St. Louis.
-Edward Jones’ roots are in the brokerage industry, as it first registered with the SEC as a broker-dealer in 1941, and then as a registered investment advisor in 1993.
+Edward Jones’ roots are in the brokerage industry, as it first registered with the Securities and Exchange Commission (SEC) as a broker-dealer in 1941, and then as a registered investment advisor in 1993.
 Edward Jones’ parent company, The Jones Financial Company L.L.L.P, has more than 24,000 Edward Jones associates holding limited partnerships.

-Today, Edward Jones has over 15,000 locations throughout the U.S. and parts of Canada.
+Today, the firm has roughly 15,000 locations throughout the U.S. and parts of Canada.
 The firm’s philosophy is to serve clients through local offices, where advisors live and work in the area and can meet with clients face-to-face.
 The team includes over 19,000 employees who perform investment advisory or research functions.
-Most of the firm’s advisors are also licensed as registered representatives of broker-dealers and/or insurance agents.
+Many of the firm’s advisors are also licensed as registered representatives of broker-dealers and/or insurance agents.

 Today, the vast majority of Edward Jones’ clients are individuals, though it also serves a number of high net worth individuals, who the SEC defines as investors with at least $750,000 under management or a net worth of at least $1.5 million.